vespa-engine/documentation/README.md

 ### Guides and references

 A document cannot be both comprehensive and comprehensible.
-Because of this we split our documentation into *guides* and *reference* documents.
+Because of this, documentation is split into *guides* and *reference* documents.

 Guides should be easy to understand by only explaining the most important concepts under discussion.
 Reference documents on the other hand must be complete but should skip verbiage meant to aid understanding.

-Reference documents are those that are placed in reference/ subdirectories (with the exception of parts of content/, where this separation became messed up at some point).
+Reference documents are those that are placed in reference/ subdirectories.

 ### Maintainability